Darkneew/Convex-Bot/Template.md

     interaction.reply(answer)
   }
 };

+module.exports.callbacks = { // list of callbacks: can be empty, but does need to exist "name": (interaction, dbUtils, arg) => {
+    interaction.reply(answer)
+  }
+};
 ```

 Commands can eventually be put inside module folders to put them into these modules.
 The name of the command should be in lower case

+Callbacks are functions globally declared in index.js (inside Callbacks)
+They are for exemple used as optional argument in the convexUtils.makeTransaction function (in which arg is the value returned by the CVM)

 ## Custom IDs